Cases and Policies

 Chapter 3: Entrepreneurial Dynamics and the Origin and Growth of High-Tech Clusters

-Colin Mason 1 Introduction This chapter develops the proposition that entrepreneurial activity has been the central mechanism in the emergence of high-tech clusters.
+3 Entrepreneurial dynamics and the origin and growth of high-tech clusters Colin Mason 1 Introduction This chapter develops the proposition that entrepreneurial activity has been the central mechanism in the emergence of high-tech clusters.
 It might be expected that new technologies would be exploited by incumbent ﬁrms which dominated the existing technology.
 However, this is not the case.
 Existing ﬁrms are too preoccupied with their existing businesses, and so underemphasize their signiﬁcance, or are unwilling or unable to exploit them because it would involve cannibalizing or writing oﬀ much of their existing activities (Christensen, 1997; Kenney and von Burg, 1999).
 The essence of high-tech regions such as Silicon Valley and Route 128 ‘lies in the[ir] continuous ability to create ﬁrms’ (Kenney and Von Burg, 1999, 72).
 By exploiting emerging technologies that established ﬁrms either resist or fail to react to, this process of ‘entrepreneurial spawning’ results in an upgrading of the regional economy (Castilla et al., 2000).
 The genesis of most technology clusters can be traced to a few individuals in a region who left their existing organizations in order to start their own companies to commercialize technological advances that they had been exposed to in their employment.
 Once seeded, the cluster becomes part of a self-reinforcing cycle.
 The examples of the pioneering entrepreneurs prompt imitation, generating further spin-oﬀs from the original ‘anchor’ organization(s) and from the ﬁrst generation new companies, thereby fuelling the initial growth of the cluster.
-Since spin-oﬀs generate innovations distinctive from those of their parents they provide a source of innovative diversity...
+Since spin-oﬀs generate innovations distinctive from...

 You are not authenticated to view the full text of this chapter or article.